thalesdemo/safenet-auth-api/README.md

 In order to operate this image, it is imperative to have your `Agent.bsidkey` SafeNet encryption key readily available.

 Please keep in mind that the authentication agent underlying this image depends on the `SafeNet TokenValidator endpoints`.
 To ensure uninterrupted functionality, it is important to whitelist your public-facing IP address(es) in the `Auth Nodes` section of the SafeNet management console.
+You may alternately supply to `orgCode` query parameter directly in the JCRYPTO_INI file to eliminate the aforementioned whitelisting requirement.
+In the current Docker release, the INI file must be manually modified within the running container (under /app/config/config.ini) to include this `orgCode` query parameter.

 <h2>Configuration Files</h2>